 Looking to add the best Cloudflare page rules for WordPress?

-Many of these page rules were taken directly from Cloudflare’s Page Rule YouTube tutorial.
+Many of these page rules were taken directly from Cloudflare’s Page Rule YouTube video.
 They can help you save bandwidth, improve security, bypass Cloudflare’s caching where it’s not needed (eg. your admin area), and even prevent spam bots from collecting your email address.

 You should get familiar with how asterisks work and setting definitions in case you want to add page rules of your own.
 Cloudflare lets you reorder page rules to give certain ones priority over others.
 Since free accounts only give you 3 page rules, I would add #2, #5, and #7 in most cases.